-Jan Borowy’s practice areas include labour relations, human rights, pay equity and professional regulation.
-She works extensively on issues of pay equity, human rights and occupational health and safety including preventing workplace violence and harassment.
+Jan Borowy’s practice areas include labour relations, human rights, pay equity and professional regulation in health care.
+She works extensively on issues of pay equity, human rights and occupational health and safety, including preventing workplace violence and harassment.
+She represents trade unions, employees, and civil society coalitions.

 Jan is the co-chair of the Equal Pay Coalition, the main advocacy organization in Canada to close the gender pay gap.